-This is Alison Arngrim (Nellie)'s favorite episode, particularly the scene where she goes down the hill in the wheelchair.
+This is Alison Arngrim's (Nellie) favorite episode, particularly the scene in which she goes down the hill in the wheelchair.

 Katherine MacGregor (Harriet Oleson) has often laughed about how her fainting scene at the end was filmed.
 There was supposed to be something underneath her that made her slide while somebody caught her, but her dress didn't permit her to slide, so she went straight down without anyone breaking her fall.